 Antica Manifattura Cappelli

-Rome’s oldest hat workshop dates back to 1936 when a Tuscan family opened this spot in the capital.
-A former client, Patrizia Fabri became the latest owner in 2003 and has expanded the business into new realms, supplying hats for cinema and theater productions, runway shows and even bills Madonna and Lady Gaga as clients.
+Rome’s oldest hat workshop dates back to 1936 when a Tuscan family opened this shop in the capital.
+A former client, Patrizia Fabri became the latest owner in 2003 and has expanded the business into new realms, supplying hats for cinema and theater productions, and runway shows.
+Madonna and Lady Gaga are among their prestigious clients.
 Patrizia’s hats are worked by hand using traditional weaving methods and are entirely unique creations.
-From cloches and berets to bowler hats and fedoras for both men and women, this shop has you covered.
+From cloches and berets to bowler hats and fedoras (for both men and women), this shop has you covered.

 Antica Manifattura Cappelli: Via degli Scipioni 46

 Known for its unique selection of art books and sleek gadgets, Booktique is a colorful, vibrant shop snuggled in Campo Marzio.
-Come here for fun design items like mugs and tote bags with Roman sayings, or peruse through photography and lifestyle volumes that will look great on your coffee table.
+At Booktique, you can find fun design items like mugs and tote bags with Roman phrases, or you can peruse through photography and lifestyle volumes that will look great on your coffee table.

 Booktique: Via della Stelletta 17

-A gorgeous concept store run by a husband and wife duo with impeccable superlative taste, Chez Dédé is stocked with refined home-wares, curious design items and high-quality accessories by premier brands such as Astier de Villatte, Cire Trudon and Men’s Heritage.
-The Chez Dédé brand’s signature bags, “Le Grand Sac”, are prominently featured throughout the store in a variety of prints and have seen international success as a unisex sporty-but-chic shopper.
+A gorgeous concept store run by a husband-and-wife duo with impeccable taste, Chez Dédé is stocked with refined homewares, curious design items, and high-quality accessories by premier brands such as Astier de Villatte, Cire Trudon, and Men’s Heritage.
+The brand’s signature bags, “Le Grand Sac,” are prominently featured throughout the store in a variety of prints and have seen international success as a unisex sporty-but-chic shopper.

 Chez Dédé: Via di Monserrato 35

 Female entrepreneurs and friends Costanza and Giulia, the duo behind Co.Ro.
-Jewels, find inspiration right outside their window, creating jewelry inspired by the architecture and beauty of Rome and throughout the entire country.
-Carefully designed and handcrafted in the city center, architectural concepts taken from the Colosseum, the Pantheon, or Roman aqueducts, to only name a few, are transformed into earrings or a ring keeping Rome close to heart.
+Jewels, find inspiration right outside their window.
+They create jewelry inspired by the architecture and beauty of Rome and throughout Italy, carefully designed and handcrafted in the city’s historic center.
+Their architectural concepts, taken from the Colosseum, the Pantheon, or Roman aqueducts, to name a few, are transformed into earrings or a ring.
+Letting you keep Rome close to your heart.